 When teaching others to make this dish, some cooks joke that the word pastitsio (pa-STEE-tsee-oh) translates to "messy kitchen" in Greek.
 It's only a joke, but there is a hint of truth to that statement.
 The Greek word pastitsio derives from the Italian pasticcio, which loosely translates to a mess or a hodgepodge.

 Three essential components make up this dish.
 Pasta, meat filling, and a creamy bechamel sauce which are layered in a pan and baked to a golden brown.
-Each stage will require dirtying some pots and pans, but I think you will agree that the end result is well worth the clean up!
+Each stage will require dirtying some pots and pans, but we think you will agree that the end result is well worth the clean up!

 - For the Main Dish: